This post may contain affiliate links. Please read my disclosure for more information.

 If set up with direct debit, these payments are going to keep going out without you even realizing it.

 If you discover any old subscriptions, cancel them immediately.
-Additionally, take a look at how many subscriptions you are using, and decide whether you really need them.
+Look for unnecessary expenses you can eliminate.
+Additionally, take a look at how many subscriptions and streaming services you are using, and decide whether you really need them.

 Work out which streaming service has more movies and shows that you are likely to watch, and cancel the others.
-Trust me, this will make all the difference in the long run.
+Trust me, this will make all the difference in the long run and will help free up extra money.

 It can be so easy to click a button and order a delivery, even if it seems to be a small purchase.

 The thing is, these ‘small’ purchases add up over time.
-You really should try to avoid shopping online, because it can be so easy to let the purchases pile up over time.
+And they can keep you from meeting your financial goals.
+You really should try to avoid shopping online for the whole six months, because it can be so easy to let the purchases pile up over time.

 If you really require something, go to the store and buy it yourself.
 If you find that you can’t be bothered to go all the way to the store, you probably didn’t need it in the first place!